Tonywuhk/realai.org/course/vim.md

 * Hit `I` and insert some text at the beginning of the first line
 * Hit `Esc` to exit visual block mode, the inserted text will appear shortly

+### Spell Checking

+The command `:setlocal spell spelllang=en_us` switches on spell checking, and the command `:setlocal nospell` switches it off.
+Use `zg` to add the word under cursor as a good word to the *spellfile*, a file that records good words that are not in vim's dictionary.
+By default, the spellfile is stored in the directory `~/.vim/spell`, and ends with `.add`.
+Vim automatically converts it to `.add.spl` for lookup.